Bibliomania

-Bibliomania can be a symptom of obsessive–compulsive disorder which involves the collecting or even hoarding of books to the point where social relations or health are damaged.
+Bibliomania is the excessive collecting or even hoarding of books to the point where social relations or health are damaged, particularly as a symptom of obsessive–compulsive disorder.

 Bibliomania is not to be confused with bibliophilia, which is the (psychologically healthy) love of books, and as such is not considered a clinical psychological disorder.

 Description

 One of several unusual behaviors associated with books, bibliomania is characterized by the collecting of books which have no use to the collector nor any great intrinsic value to a genuine book collector.
 The purchase of multiple copies of the same book and edition and the accumulation of books beyond possible capacity of use or enjoyment are frequent symptoms of bibliomania.
-Bibliomania is not a psychological disorder recognized by the American Psychiatric Association in its DSM-IV.
+Bibliomania is a psychological disorder recognized by the American Psychiatric Association in its DSM-IV.

 Bibliomaniacs are characterized as those who are obsessed with books so much so that they will go to extreme measures to obtain the books they want.
 Often bibliomaniacs will have multiple copies of the same book in different editions and varying conditions.
 Bibliomaniacs affect the buying and selling of books with their obsessive nature and have greatly increased the price of buying rare books.